fntechgit/summit-registration-lite/README.md

    **goToExtraQuestions**     = method passed that will be called by component to redirect to extra questions page

-   **goToEvent**              = method passed taht will be called to redirect the user to the current event
+   **goToEvent**              = method passed that will be called to redirect the user to the current event

 ## PUBLISH TO NPM: